Symmetries of statistics on lattice paths between two boundaries: Abstract

 \section{Abstract}

-We prove that on the set of lattice paths with steps $N=(0,1)$ and $E=(1,0)$ that lie between two boundaries $T$ and $B$, the statistics `number of $E$ steps shared with $B$' and `number of $E$ steps shared with $T$' have a symmetric joint distribution.
-We give an involution that switches these statistics, preserves additional parameters, and generalizes to paths that contain steps $S=(0,-1)$ at prescribed $x$-coordinates.
+We prove that on the set of lattice paths with steps $N=(0,1)$ and $E=(1,0)$ that lie between two fixed boundaries $T$ and $B$ (which are themselves lattice paths), the statistics `number of $E$ steps shared with $B$' and `number of $E$ steps shared with $T$' have a symmetric joint distribution.
+To do so, we give an involution that switches these statistics, preserves additional parameters, and generalizes to paths that contain steps $S=(0,-1)$ at prescribed $x$-coordinates.
 We also show that a similar equidistribution result for path statistics follows from the fact that the Tutte polynomial of a matroid is independent of the order of its ground set.
-We extend the two theorems to $k$-tuples of paths between two boundaries, and we give some applications to Dyck paths, generalizing a result of Deutsch, to watermelon configurations, and to pattern-avoiding permutations.
-Finally, we prove a conjecture of Nicol\'as about the distribution of degrees of $k$ consecutive vertices in a $k$-triangulation of a convex $n$-gon, by providing a new bijection between certain $k$-tuples of paths and $k$-flagged semistandard Young tableaux.
+We extend the two theorems to $k$-tuples of paths between two boundaries, and we give some applications to Dyck paths, generalizing a result of Deutsch, to watermelon configurations, to pattern-avoiding permutations, and to the generalized Tamari lattice.

+Finally, we prove a conjecture of Nicol\'as about the distribution of degrees of $k$ consecutive vertices in $k$-triangulations of a convex $n$-gon.
+To achieve this goal, we provide a new statistic-preserving bijection between certain $k$-tuples of non-crossing paths and $k$-flagged semistandard Young tableaux, which is based on local moves reminiscent of {\it jeu de taquin}.